OGRECave/ogre/Docs/src/material-scripts.md

 Some of Ogre's render systems do not support the Fixed Function pipeline.
 In that, case if you supply vertex shader, you will need to supply a fragment shader as well or use the RTSS.

-Compute shader can be referenced in your materials with syntax like vertex shadeds.
+Compute shader can be referenced in your materials with syntax like vertex shaders.

 # Adding new Techniques, Passes, to copied materials {#Adding-new-Techniques_002c-Passes_002c-to-copied-materials_003a}